apache/cassandra-java-driver/upgrade_guide/README.md

 session.execute(preparedInsert.bind(3, vector));
 ```

-In some cases it may be more appropriate to access the vector directly as an array of some numerical type.
+In some cases, it makes sense to access the vector directly as an array of some numerical type.
 This version
 supports such use cases by providing a codec which translates a CQL vector to and from a primitive array.
-In this release
-only float arrays are supported but additional codecs may be added for other primitive numerical types in future releases.
+Only float arrays are supported.
 You can find more information about this codec in the manual documentation on [custom codecs](../manual/core/custom_codecs/)

 ### 4.15.0